johnjbarton/git-tx/readme.txt

 git-tx: git transplant -- maintain a tree composed of parts of other repositories

 git-tx synchronizes a directory in one repository to a corresponding directory in another git repository.
 This supports composing projects from all or part of other projects.
-Unlike git submodules or 'fake' git submodules,  normal git commands in a git-tx tracked directory work as if there was no git-tx tracking.
+Unlike git submodules or 'fake' git submodules, subdirectories can be tracked, normal git commands in a git-tx tracked directory work as if there was no git-tx tracking.
 Clones of the super-project are normal repos.
 Only the developers who need to update the tracking directories need to know about git transplant.
 They use explicit git-tx commands to control cross-repo synchronization.

+On the other hand, unlike git submodules or 'fake' git submodules, transplants are based on patches across trees rather than commits on full trees.

 git-tx works with two local repositories.
 In the destination repository, you issue 'git-tx clone' to copy a subdirectory from the other repository.
 As a side effect, git-tx stores information about the HEAD commit in both repositories and the paths to the subdirectories.
-This information is stored in a '.gittx' file in the destination subdirectory.
+This information is stored in a '.git-tx' file in the destination subdirectory.
 Later, when either repository has changed, you can use git-tx-pull or git-tx-push to resynchronize the directories.

 Subcommands